syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Scrolling.md

 ### Freeze particular columns:

-To freeze selected columns in grid at the time of scrolling, by set [`isFrozen`](http://help.syncfusion.com/js/api/ejgrid#members:columns-isfrozen "isFrozen") property of columns as `true`. [`isFrozen`](http://help.syncfusion.com/js/api/ejgrid#members:columns-isfrozen "isFrozen") columns are rendered first in the grid even the columns index is different while declaring the [`columns`](http://help.syncfusion.com/js/api/ejgrid#members:columns "columns").
+To freeze selected columns in grid at the time of scrolling, by set `IsFrozen`  property of columns as `true`. `IsFrozen`  columns are rendered first in the grid even the columns index is different while declaring the `Columns` .

 The following code example describes the above behavior.

 {% tabs %}

-{% highlight CSHTML %}
+{% highlight razor %}

 	  @(Html.EJ().Grid<OrdersView>("Scrolling")
             .Datasource((IEnumerable<object>)ViewBag.datasource)